aarongustafson/aaron-gustafson.com/source/_posts/2015-08-06-windows-10-microsoft-edge-browser-war.markdown

 ref_source: Popular Mechanics
 ---

-It’s not the "browser war" our industry talks about.
-It’s just healthy competition.
+It’s not the "browser war" our industry talks about, it’s just healthy competition.
 There’s a good bit of history in here though.